Skip to content

 Updating

-Re-run the installer — it detects the existing installation and updates in place:
+Or re-run the platform installer, which detects the existing installation and updates in place:

 powershell